-We understand that letting your property, especially for the first time, can be a worrying experience and with this in mind our most important consideration is providing you the Landlord with the best possible service and the right tenant for your property.
+We understand that letting your property, especially for the first time, can be a daunting experience and with this in mind our most important consideration is providing you the Landlord with the best possible service and the right tenant for your property.

-We never forget that the property is your most important asset and we can confidently assure you that by instructing us to act as your Letting and Management Agents your asset will be in professional and caring hands.
+We never forget that the property is your most important asset and we can confidently assure you that by instructing us to act as your Letting and Management Agent your asset will be in professional and caring hands.

 Drawn from a continually updated register, all prospective Tenants are thoroughly referenced and credit checked.
 In some cases we will also require a guarantor.

 This is our inclusive Service, which provides for the marketing of the property and carrying out viewings, leading to the introduction and vetting of a prospective Tenant.
 This proving satisfactory, we then go ahead and prepare the tenancy agreement, and the required inventory.
 The Tenant will be checked into the property against the inventory.

 During the tenancy we carry out periodic inspection visits (subject to fee and requirement).
 Should these bring to light any maintenance issues, we will (within the confines of our Management Agreement) arrange or recommend any necessary repairs upon your approval.